prakashdontaraju/docker-ecommerce/README.md

 ## Data

-I chose the [eCommerce behavior data from multi category store](https://www.kaggle.com/mkechinov/ecommerce-behavior-data-from-multi-category-store) data to focus on successfully implementing the 3 batch pipelines.
+I chose the [eCommerce behavior data from multi category store](https://www.kaggle.com/mkechinov/ecommerce-behavior-data-from-multi-category-store) available on Kaggle to focus on successfully implementing the 3 batch pipelines.

 However, the business data I work with at my company and in most other environments requires more pre-processing than this data.